Global19-atlassian-net/lightweight-curator/README.md

 Simplistic cousin of [Elasticsearch curator](https://github.com/elastic/curator), created for one purpose only:

-Delete log indices created by fluentd which are above 80% of total threshold calculated from total disk size.
+Delete log indices created by fluentd which are above threshold of 80% calculated from total disk size.

 ## Prerequisite